rawsrc/exacodis/README.md

 // manual test
 $stats = $pilot->getStats();
 unset($stats['milliseconds'], $stats['hms']);
-// we encapsulate the code in a closure to use it as a test
+// we encapsulate the result in a closure to use for testing purpose
 $pilot->run(
     id: '007',
     description: 'check the count',